Mark Pellegrino: Career

-In 2021 he played Virgil Poe in Showtime's American Rust series, a show based on the novel of the same name written by Philipp Meyer.
+In 2021 and 2024, he played Virgil Poe in the American Rust TV series, a show based on the novel of the same name written by Philipp Meyer.

-In September 2022, he was announced to play an unknown role in Beverly Hills Cop: Axel Foley.
+In July 2024, he appeared in Beverly Hills Cop: Axel F as one of Captain Cade Grant's, played by Kevin Bacon, main man antagonist named Beck.

 Personal life

 He is married to Tracy Pellegrino.
 He sometimes teaches at Playhouse Paris, which is a Meisner training school his wife owns and runs in Paris, France.

-His favorite thing to do in the world is to teach history.
+He has stated that his favorite thing to do in the world is to teach and if he was not an actor his alternate career would be to teach history.